ogcio/unleash/ogcio/README.md

 - Node.js 20+ (for local development)
 - PostgreSQL (managed via Docker)

+Important!
+Make sure that Host Networking is enabled in Docker: go to Docker Network Resources Settings and Enable Host Networking

 ### Quick Start with Docker Compose

 1. **Clone the repository** and navigate to the project root